mharvic/poop-trackerv2/README.md

 <img width="670" height="606" alt="DFD" src="https://github.com/user-attachments/assets/e33be12c-2e47-4b7d-8823-485aaa0998a7" />

+This diagram also highlights potential attack points such as XSS, CSRF, injection attacks, and token theft across different layers of the system.

 ### Using STRIDE

 The STRIDE framework provides a structured approach to identifying security vulnerabilities across the application.
 The table below breaks down specific threats alongside existing mitigations and the calculated risk level for each category.